-It is tough enough to make a living in today’s healthcare industry with the cost of medical education on the rise, extreme number of years required to even become a doctor or nurse (see 11 reasons why our healthcare system is so $%&%~!
-Up for more information on this point), Medicare reimbursements declining, and now we have to spend extra time reviewing information from our partnerships with industry.
+It is tough enough to make a living in today’s healthcare industry with the cost of medical education on the rise, an extreme number of years required even to become a doctor or nurse (see 11 reasons why our healthcare system is so $%&%~!
+Up for more information on this point), Medicare reimbursements declining.
+Now we have to spend extra time reviewing information from our partnerships with the industry.

 Sunshine Act, Good or Bad?

-The crazy part is that the information will be posted on a public website that will identify doctors that have received payments.
-Now find me crazy, but I do not want my personal information about my work and how much I earn (even if its just my consulting contracts) on a public website for all eyes to see.
+The crazy part is that the information will be posted on a public website to identify doctors who have received payments.
+Now find me crazy, but I do not want my personal information about my work and how much I earn (even if it’s just my consulting contracts) on a public website for all eyes to see.

-Now I do understand why Senators Charles Grassley and Herb Kohl wish to slam doctors more while they are already hurting by trying to prevent doctors from prescribing drugs with the pharma company’s objectives versus what’s best for the patients.
-Sorry though this is not the way.
+Now I understand why Senators Charles Grassley and Herb Kohl wish to slam doctors more while they are already hurting by trying to prevent doctors from prescribing drugs with the pharma company’s objectives versus what’s best for the patients.
+Sorry though, this is not the way.

 Healthcare is a business; healthcare professionals need to make money to make up for all the costs associated with running a practice and getting the education.